 Breaking makes the flowers come out of the soil easily and the animal manure mixes with the soil.
 In cases where the farmer has not been able to fertilize his land, before watering, the necessary fertilizer can be spread on the soil surface and mixed with the soil with surface plowing, and after this operation, they use the trowel to level the land and make the saffron bulbs stick to the soil.

 Weeds reduce yields by competing with the saffron plant for water, nutrients, and sunlight.
 Therefore, this stage is very important to grow saffron properly.
 In addition, they may cause disturbances during the planting and harvesting of saffron and carry several diseases and insects, especially Nematodes.
 Field weeding is necessary whenever the weeds grow.
-The first weeding in the saffron fields is after the second irrigation, and this weeding will eliminate the weeds in the saffron field.
+The first wedding in the saffron fields is after the second irrigation, and this wedding will eliminate the weeds in the saffron field.

 Normally, the first saffron weeding is done after the flowers are harvested and the second, if necessary, is done about a month before the third watering.
 Regarding chemical control of field weeds, it should be noted that since the effect of these herbicides on the plant has not been tested, the use of chemical herbicides should be avoided as much as possible when you want to grow saffron plants.